Attributes Lists

 <p id="an_id" class="a_class">This is a paragraph.</p>

-To define attributes on inline elements, the attribute list should be placed immediately after the inline element with no whitespace.
+To define attributes on inline elements, the attribute list should be placed immediately after the inline element, with no spaces in between.

 The above results in the following output: